dirkf/stylem/README.md

 Building
 ------------

-Simply download the repository and pack into a .zip file.
+Simply download the contents of the "src" folder and pack the contents into a .zip file.
 Then, rename the file to .xpi and drag into the browser.

 Download
 ------------